ImperialCollegeLondon/relPermCorrection/README.md

 # relPermCorrection
 A method to correct steady-state relative permeability measurements for inhomogeneous saturation profiles in one-dimensional flow

+The updated version of the code is available in this [**address**](https://github.com/ImperialCollegeLondon/porescale/tree/master/codes/relPermCorrection).

 ## Citing our Work